bonniee/chuck-workshop/chuck-workbook.md

 #Student Workbook: Introduction to Musical Programming using ChucK
 ## Joy of Coding Workshop by Bonnie Eisenman

+This page is available at [http://blog.bonnieeisenman.com/chuck-workshop/](http://blog.bonnieeisenman.com/chuck-workshop/).
+The github repo, which includes code samples, is [bonniee/chuck-workshop](https://github.com/bonniee/chuck-workshop).

+## How to Use

+This workshop is really a "choose your own adventure"!
+Feel free to skip around and pick out the bits that sound interesting to you.

+The goal of this page is to equip you with a few tools and techniques that will help you explore musical programming with ChucK.
+The best way to have fun with ChucK is to start coding and experimenting, so our goal is to starting playing as soon as possible.
+I think you'll find that ChucK lends itself well to live coding and rapid iteration.

 ## Table of Contents

-This page is available at [http://blog.bonnieeisenman.com/chuck-workshop/](http://blog.bonnieeisenman.com/chuck-workshop/).
-The github repo is [bonniee/chuck-workshop](https://github.com/bonniee/chuck-workshop).

 - [Introduction to Chuck: Syntax and Setup](#intro)
   - What is ChucK?